Harry McLoughlin

 Harry McLoughlin (born 1956 in Sligo) is an Irish former footballer.

+Career

 A local who grew up in the area of Sligo Town which gave Rovers its heart in the early years, Forthill.
-Harry played his early football with the now defunct Boys Club, which was based behind the old Cavendish's shop on O'Connell Street.
+McLoughlin played his early football with the now defunct Boys Club, which was based behind the old Cavendish's shop on O'Connell Street.
 He was an old fashioned winger who loved nothing better than to get on the ball, take on the defence and get his crosses in.
 He also had a good eye for a goalscoring chance.
 Harry joined Sligo Rovers in the 1977/78 season as a replacement for another local hero, Paul McGee.